On transverse $R$-covered minimal foliations: Introduction

 \begin{theorem} Let $\cF_i$ be $\rrrr$-covered, skew Anosov foliations in a closed 3-manifold $M$ which are transverse to each other.
 Suppose that the actions of $\pi_1(M)$ on the leaf spaces of $\cF_1$ and $\cF_2$ are conjugate to each other.
 Then either $\cF_1$ and $\cF_2$ both contain a Reeb surface of $\cG$; or the intersection foliation is homeomorphic to the flow foliation of an Anosov flow. \end{theorem}

 Roughly by skew Anosov flow we mean an Anosov flow in dimension $3$ which is $\rrrr$-covered, but not orbitally equivalent to a suspension Anosov flow.
 See more details in \S~\ref{s.background}.
 We point out here that besides generalizing Theorem \ref{thm.two}, the main point of this paper is to provide a completely different approach for the proof.
-This new approach involves the creation of a \emph{developing map} in the product of the leaf spaces (see Definition\ref{developingmap}).
+This new approach involves the creation of a \emph{developing map} in the product of the leaf spaces (see Definition \ref{developingmap}).
 In fact there is an associated developing map for any pair of Reebless transverse foliations.
 However in general the leaf spaces are only simply connected possibly non Hausdorff $1$-manifolds, and the analysis is more complicated.
 In our situation of $\rrrr$-covered foliations the product of leaf spaces is the plane, and to a certain extent this reduces part of the analysis from dimension $3$ to dimension $2$.
-Still one could pose the following question in general:
+Still one could pose the following question in general\footnote{After this paper was released, Ellis Buckminster and Sam Taylor pointed out that one can produce examples on which the image is not $\mathbb{R}^2$ by intersecting the weak stable foliation of a non-$\mathbb{R}$-covered Anosov flow with the tilt of itself.
+See \cite{BT}.}: